Fireman9143/ClearCodeTutorials/README.md

 There is currently an animation for seed that is activated with the spacebar, and the same animation when you plant a seed with "F".
 This redundancy needs to be reconciled.
 Plan to get rid of "F" plant action and just have planting as a regular action.
 Hopefully this will simplify future game controller integration?

-The blobs were created to attack the player.
-Oops.
-The blob code will need to be totally reworked.
+Reworking blobs.
 Blobs will spawn on top of the same spawn point.
 Trying to figure out logic to prevent that.
-Blob push() does not work with either sword or scarecrow projectile.
+Blob push() does not work with sword.

 Discovered that apples reappear over a stump after a certain time, and don't always go back to if partially picked (unless it added a third in the same place).

+When the blobs are killed it causes an error with the tween.
+Not sure what's happening yet.

+If a plant is placed on a watered spot, the water spot goes away.
+Not a huge issue because the sprinkler will recover, just a glitch.